 Hello lovelies, and welcome to the blog,

-I have mentioned in other posts that i took a year out before starting Graduate medicine and rather than go through that explanation multiple times, I felt it was important to explain why I did it, how it turned out to be very beneficial for me in the end, and why you should at least consider it before starting medical school.
+I have mentioned in other posts that i took a year out before starting Graduate medicine and rather than go through that explanation multiple times, I felt it was important to explain why I did it, how it turned out to be very beneficial for me in the end, and why you should at least consider it before starting medical school, if you are able to.

 I first started studying Graduate Medicine in 2016, about a month after I had just graduated from St George’s University of London after studying Biomedical Science and completing my 10,000 word dissertation on Novel Psychoactive Substance (It got published!!).

 I had honestly massively underestimated the toll that final year would take on me, especially considering the fact that I was also working at Liberty London 3/4 days a week, applying to Graduate Entry Medicine, which included work experience alongside my job, volunteering once a week, excelling the UKCAT (most universities in the UK that use UKCAT select applicants to be interviewed based on their UKCAT score), preparing for 3 interviews, and the stressful months waiting for an offer, while also trying to pass my final year modules.

 When I finally got an offer from KCL I remember feeling so relieved and elated.
 I couldn’t wait to start, the excitement and adrenaline rushed away all my exhaustion and suddenly I felt like I was on cloud-9.
 I didn’t even mind the fact that we had to enrol in August, a few weeks into my summer Holiday.
 This is because in the first year of Graduate Entry Medicine at Kings, you need to learn the contents of the first 2 years of the standard medical programme in a year, which is a Lot!
 So, the sooner you can get on it the better for you.